linebender/druid/docs/src/widget.md

-- In addition to these four methods, there is also **lifecycle**, which is called in response to various changes to framework state; it is not called predictably during event handling, but only when extra information (such as if a widget has gained focuse) happens as a consequence of other events.
+- In addition to these four methods, there is also **lifecycle**, which is called in response to various changes to framework state; it is not called predictably during event handling, but only when extra information (such as if a widget has gained focus) happens as a consequence of other events.

 For more information on implementing these methods, see [Creating custom widgets].